SpliceNFT/splicenft/docs/artists.md

   //your code here
 }
 ```
+You can see a few examples of Splice style code in our repository (`/renderers`).
+The code used on the dapp is actually stored on IPFS.

-While you *could* write your styles using Typescript that would add another layer of complexity: the style code itself is instantiated inside a browser context and if it contained TS that would actually fail to load.
-So if you were to build a style using TS, you must make sure that your code is transpiled to Javascript before it can be minted as a style.

-If you don't want to wrap your head around that, just write styles in plain JS for now, just as Emily did.
+(While you *could* write your style using Typescript, that would add another layer of complexity: the style code itself is instantiated inside a browser context, and if it contains TS, it would  fail to load.
+If you're building a style using TS, you'll need to make sure  your code is transpiled to Javascript before it's minted.
+If you don't want to wrap your head around that, just write styles in plain JS.)

 A really simple (but not pretty) example is our flower code:

 ```js
 function ({ p5, colors, dim }) {